algorand/msgpack-javascript/README.md

 **Encoding**

 This library will encode a BigInt into a MessagePack int64/uint64 if it is > 32-bit OR you set `forceBigIntToInt64` to `true`.
-This library will encode a `number` that is > 32-bit into a MessagePack int64/uint64 if it is > 32-bit ONLY if you set `useInt64` to true, otherwise it encodes it as a MessagePack float64.
+This library will encode a `number` that is > 32-bit into a MessagePack int64/uint64 if it is > 32-bit.

-If you set `forceBigIntToInt64` to `true` the note:
+If you set `forceBigIntToInt64` to `true` note:

 - A bigint is encoded in 8 byte binaries even if it's a small integer
 - A bigint must be smaller than the max value of the uint64 and larger than the min value of the int64.
 Otherwise the behavior is undefined.